dengking/discrete/docs/Algorithm/Search-algorithms/State-space-search/App/Complete-n-ary-tree/Exact-cover/DLX/index.md

 >
 > 一、"control row"

-Each column will have a special node known as the "column header," which will be included in the column list, and will form a special row ("**control row**") consisting of all the columns which still exist in the matrix.
+Each column will have a special node known as the "**column header**", which will be included in the column list, and will form a special row ("**control row**") consisting of all the columns which still exist in the matrix.

-Finally, each column header may optionally track the number of nodes in its column, so that locating a column with the lowest number of nodes is of [complexity](https://en.wikipedia.org/wiki/Big_O_notation) O(*n*) rather than O(*n*×*m*) where *n* is the number of columns and *m* is the number of rows.
+Finally, each **column heade**r may optionally track the number of nodes in its column, so that locating a column with the lowest number of nodes is of [complexity](https://en.wikipedia.org/wiki/Big_O_notation) O(*n*) rather than O(*n*×*m*) where *n* is the number of columns and *m* is the number of rows.
 Selecting a column with a low node count is a heuristic which improves performance in some cases, but is not essential to the algorithm.

 #### Exploring

-In Algorithm X, rows and columns are regularly eliminated from and restored to the matrix.
+In Algorithm X, rows and columns are regularly **eliminated** from and **restored** to the matrix.

 > NOTE:
 >
 > 一、删除后如何恢复？

-Eliminations are determined by selecting a column and a row in that column.
+**Eliminations** are determined by selecting a column and a row in that column.
 If a selected column doesn't have any rows, the current matrix is unsolvable and must be backtracked.
-When an elimination occurs, all columns for which the selected row contains a 1 are removed, along with all rows (including the selected row) that contain a 1 in any of the removed columns.
+When an **elimination** occurs, all columns for which the selected row contains a 1 are removed, along with all rows (including the selected row) that contain a 1 in any of the removed columns.
 The columns are removed because they have been filled, and the rows are removed because they conflict with the selected row.

 To remove a single column, first remove the selected column's header.
 Next, for each row where the selected column contains a 1, traverse the row and remove it from other columns (this makes those rows inaccessible and is how conflicts are prevented).
-Repeat this column removal for each column where the selected row contains a 1.
+Repeat this **column removal** for each column where the selected row contains a 1.
 This order ensures that any removed node is removed exactly once and in a predictable order, so it can be backtracked appropriately.
 If the resulting matrix has no columns, then they have all been filled and the selected rows form the solution.